Low Deposit & Government Schemes

 None of this is automatic.
 Eligibility rules apply.
 Price caps bite in the wrong suburbs.
 Not every lender takes part.
 But the numbers are public and checkable, which is more than I can say for most of this industry.

 Not sure which of these applies to you?
-That is exactly what a position check answers - free, same-day reply.
+That is exactly what an initial conversation can clarify.

 The profession layer: when the lender pays the insurance